franko/gsl-shell/doc/user-manual/graphics.rst

          p:legend('cosinus', 'blue', 'line', {{'stroke'},{'dash',7,3}})
          p:show()

+   .. method:: legend_title(text, color)

+      Define a title for the default plot's legend with the given text and color.

    .. method:: set_categories(axis, categories)

       Configure the given ``axis`` (a letter, 'x' or 'y') to use a custom set of labels specified by ``categories``.